 Your process to be happy is multi-fold: find things to be grateful for in all situations, be kind and courteous to others while realizing they are responsible for their own happiness, shift toward positive people and situations and news, zap those tolerations, and use your happy thing as a trigger for feeling good.
 You will notice a huge difference.
 Habits take time to form, so practice, practice, practice... and let me know how you're doing.

-If you liked this article, it likely resonated with you.
-For more tips on improving your happiness and relationship skills with everyone in your life, sign up for my free Positive Women Rock Tips and grab a couple of free bonuses while you're there.
-Visit PositiveWomenRock.com and click on the "Gift" page.
+For more tips on improving your happiness and relationship skills with everyone in your life, sign up for my FREE Life Strategies at PositiveWomenRock.com and join the conversation at Facebook/PositiveWomenRock.